Gravitate-Health/Health-and-Wellbeing/healthandwellbeinginterface/README.md

 <namespace>          mongo-health-wellbeing-interface-1           2/2     Running   0               13d
 ```

-If the status is running proceed with the Health and Wellbeing file storage deployment:
+If the status is running proceed with the Health and Wellbeing interface deployment:

 ```bash
 kubectl apply -f YAMLs/003_med-hw-interface-service.yaml